Manage application tokens

 • Custom roles are useful if you aren’t sure which permissions a token needs.
 You can use a custom role to test, modify, and retest until you determine the necessary permissions.

-For more information, see Manage roles and permissions.
+For more information, see Roles and permissions reference.

 Generate application tokens